 The mission of our lab

-In the Giraldez lab we combine genetics, embryology, genomics, biochemistry, and computational biology to address a central question in biology: how does a fertilized egg develop into a complex multicellular embryo?
+In the Giraldez Lab, we combine genetics, embryology, genomics, biochemistry, computational biology, and RNA engineering to address a central question in biology: how does a fertilized egg develop into a complex multicellular embryo?

 Our research